vontell/leigo/README.md

 -----------------------------------------
 ### Leigo
-Leigo is a platform where project owners, system architects, developer, designers, and testers come together to create amazing products.
+Leigo is a platform where project owners, system architects, developers, designers, and testers come together to create amazing products.
 With modularity and quality in mind, Leigo facilitates the sharing of development tasks among multiple developers, dictated by a contracted architects design.

 ## How it Works
 Leigo works by allowing a project owner (i.e. someone with an idea) to easily contract out various development and technical tasks to users across the world.
 The steps of how this works occurs below: